 - You must identify that section of the Code of Practice or the Code of Ethics which you believe has been breached and give the factual background of the breaches.

 The same procedure applies whether the complaint is laid against a franchisor, franchisees, lawyer, accountant, broker or other service provider.

-When a complaint is correctly lodged with the Franchise Association it will be referred to a specially-convened Complaints Committee.
-This will normally comprise three Association Board members with a deep knowledge of franchising and, vitally, no connection with either party or any of their competitors.
-This committee will investigate the complaint on a totally confidential basis with no details being made available to any other party (including other board members) at this stage.
+When a complaint is correctly lodged with the Franchise Association it will be referred to a specially-convened Complaints Panel with a deep knowledge of franchising and, vitally, no connection with either party or any of their competitors.
+The Panel will investigate the complaint on a totally confidential basis with no details being made available to any other party (including other board members) at this stage.
 If necessary, suitable independent people will be co-opted to ensure impartiality and independence.

-The committee will make sure each party has a proper and fair opportunity to put their side of the story.
-It will probably also want to see documentary evidence such as a copy of the disclosure document provided to the franchisee or the franchise agreement between the parties.
+The Panel will make sure each party has a proper and fair opportunity to put their side of the story.
+It will also want to see documentary evidence such as a copy of the disclosure document provided to the franchisee or the franchise agreement between the parties.

 If a breach of the requirements of the Code is established, and if the process itself has not rectified the complaint to the satisfaction of the complainant, then the matter will be put before the Association's Board with a recommendation for it to impose appropriate sanctions.
 The ultimate sanction against a defaulting member is to expel them from the Association with due publicity.

 It is important to remember that, while the complaints process can be and is a very practical and low cost way of resolving appropriate issues, the Association is neither a court of law or arbitrator, nor does it have the same power to look at many of the issues.
 Parties with issues must still take proper and independent legal advice.
 However, taking a complaint to the Association can be an effective way of pressuring the other party to sit down and discuss issues or to remedy faults.